ShaunSumpton/UrisGroup/README.md

 # UrisGroup
-Automation of One Call and Auto Net
+Automation of One Call and Auto Net print jobs from reciving data to proofs and production run.